ruggeri/tech-notes/randos/books.md

     * Great resource, but I already know everything I need from here.
 * Intro To Linear Algebra (Strang)
     * I kinda know most of this, but I also need to learn PCA and SVD.
-    * Anthony doesn't have this.
-Where did I put this?
-At home?
     * **High priority**.
-    * Anthony has this as of Feb 20th.
+    * I have this at home safe and sound!
 * Learning Spark
     * Did read.
 Quick 1-day read describing Spark.
     * Generally pretty good.
 Not earth shattering.